codecypher/LearnAI/cheatsheets/ai_project_planning.md

 AI does not replace discipline [7]:

 - It does not define the problem.
 - It does not protect your architecture.
 - It does not guarantee secure code.
 - It does not create meaningful tests by itself.
 - It does not understand your users unless you bring that context.
 - It does not own the production system after launch.

-Here is a checklist for using AI Tools [7]:

-1. Is the user problem clear?

-2. Is AI the simplest useful solution?

-3. Do we understand the data flow?

-4. Are permissions enforced before model calls?

-5. What should never be sent to the model?

-6. What happens when output is wrong?

-7. What happens when the provider is slow or unavailable?

-8. Do we have tests for important failure modes?

-9. Can we monitor latency, cost, and errors?

-10. Can users verify or reject the output?

-11. Is there a rollout and rollback plan?

-12. Does this follow existing architecture?

-13. Who owns this after launch?

 ## References